cmu-sei/foundry-appliance/README.md

 This project builds the virtual appliance using Ubuntu and [Microk8s](https://microk8s.io/)&mdash;a development Kubernetes environment.
 Pre-built OVA images are also available under [Releases](https://github.com/cmu-sei/foundry-appliance/releases).

+## Getting Started

+After deploying the appliance, visit https://foundry.local to begin using the apps.

 ## Apps

 The following SEI apps are loaded on the appliance: